 Ministry of Education

-Prisoners enrolled in academic training in the last year
+Prisoners enrolled in educational training

 Education is provided